eanylin/openshift-lab/agent-based-install/disconnected-install-on-kvm-host/README.md

 ```

 - Update `/etc/named.conf`
-- A sample will look like the following for a server with IP address `192.168.100.100` on the disconnected network and `192.168.122.100` on the network with internet connectivity
+- A sample configuration for a server with IP address `192.168.100.100` on the disconnected network and `192.168.122.100` on the network with internet connectivity will look like the following
 ```
 //
 // named.conf